GabeScott/standard-works-vault/General Conference/1985 October - Draw Near unto Me through Obedience.md

 Peace can come to both the giver and the receiver as we follow the promptings of the Spirit to serve one another.

-The Lord said, “Keep my commandments, and assist to bring forth my work.”
-(D&C 11:9; italics added.)
+The Lord said, “Keep my commandments, and *assist* to bring forth my work.” ([[D&C 11.9|D&C 11:9]]; italics added.)

 Sisters, as women in the Church, each of us has an important role to fill in building His kingdom on earth.
 The way to do this is clear.
 We have been commanded to sanctify ourselves that our minds may become single to God so that we can stand firm in the faith, without wavering, until our work is completed.
 As we keep a time for regular scripture study and quiet time for prayers, we receive knowledge and inspiration.
 Then, through obedience, we put that information into action.
 We are sanctifying ourselves one step at a time as we accept personal responsibility for our actions and honor the covenants we make at baptism, in the temple, and as we take the sacrament each Sunday.
 We progress by living worthy to receive the blessings available to us, responding to those promptings to serve others, by loving one another, and by trying to obey the prophet’s voice in all things.

-Elder Heber J. Grant said, “If we are striving, if we are working, if we are trying, to the best of our ability, to improve day by day, then we are in the line of our duty.”
-(In Conference Report, Apr.
+Elder Heber J. Grant said, “If we are striving, if we are working, if we are trying, to the best of our ability, to improve day by day, *then we are in the line of our duty.”* (In Conference Report, Apr.
 1909, p.
 111.)

 From a Thai refugee camp, Mary Ellen Edmunds expressed it well for all of us when she said, “For me I feel close to the Savior when I can do in a small way for someone else, what He would do if He were there.
-In a way, that’s what being an instrument is all about ... to make it possible for His love to reach more of His children.”
+In a way, that’s what being an instrument is all about … to make it possible for His love to reach more of His children.”

 Sisters, we are those instruments.
 He needs us, and we need Him.
 Instruments that are in tune play beautiful melodies.
 Be obedient.
 Be prayerful.
 Remember Him.
 Keep His commandments.
 Draw near to Him and feel the joy and peace that will come as He draws near unto you.
-(See D&C 88:63.)
+(See [[D&C 88.63|D&C 88:63]].)

 I know these things to be true and say them in the name of Jesus Christ, amen.